 G-Sync Now Compatible with FreeSync Monitors

-Nvidia made a welcome move recently to make G-sync more accessible to gamers.
-In January 2019, Nvidia announced that it would release a driver update that would make its GPUs capable of working with FreeSync monitor.
+Back in 2019, Nvidia made a welcome move to make G-sync more accessible to gamers.
+The company announced that it would release a driver update that would make its GPUs capable of working with FreeSync monitor.
 FreeSync is basically AMD’s G-sync equivalent, but now that this patch is out, you won’t need to use an AMD GPU to take advantage of a monitor containing the FreeSync adaptive refresh rate technology.

 Business-wise it makes sense for Nvidia to do this, as consumers won’t be channeled towards buying AMD GPUs for their FreeSync monitors.
 But it’s also good news for consumers, because FreeSync monitors tend to be much cheaper than G-Sync ones, so the point of entry to set yourself up with G-Sync becomes cheaper.